sylefeb/Silice/projects/README.md

 ## Ice-V

-The coolest Risc-V processor (ok, quite an overstatement, but it is a fun project ;) ).
+A cool and tiny Risc-V processor (fits a HX1K Ice40, e.g. on the IceStick).

 *Tested on*: IceStick
 *Optional*: OLED screen